stonepros/stone/doc/architecture.rst

 Rebalancing
 ~~~~~~~~~~~

-When you add a Ceph OSD Daemon to a Ceph Storage Cluster, the cluster map gets
+When you add a Stone OSD Daemon to a Stone Storage Cluster, the cluster map gets
 updated with the new OSD.
 Referring back to `Calculating PG IDs`_, this changes
 the cluster map.
 Consequently, it changes object placement, because it changes
 an input for the calculations.
 The following diagram depicts the rebalancing